 - 1. After one academic term on probation, the student's cumulative grade point average is below "C" (2.0).
 (2.5 for Bachelor of Science in Nursing). - 2.
 The term on probation resulted in a GPA less than "C" (2.0) (2.5 for Bachelor of Science in Nursing). - 3.
 An "F" or "WF" grade was earned during the term on probation. - 4.
 Failing the same class required for one's program more than once. - 5.
-Massage students who remediate a course failed in the previous term, but earn an "F" in another additional class during the term of remediation will not be disqualified from their program.
-Instead, they are required to re-take and pass the failed class the following term.
-Disqualification is based on failing the same class required for one's program twice. - 6.
+Massage students who remediate a course failed in the previous term but earn an "F" in another additional class during the term of remediation will not be disqualified from their program.
+Instead, they are required to re-take and pass the failed class [or next module of the same topic (Chicago campus)] the following term.
+Disqualification is based on failing the same class [or class in the same subject (Chicago campus)] required for one's program twice. - 6.
 Master and doctoral students: failing more than one class in one's program in consecutive terms, even if the originally failed classes are remediated: this is grounds for disqualification. - 7.
 The student failed to adhere to a schedule of remedial work or examination determined by the academic dean.
 In the case of failing a comprehensive exam, (master's students. - 8.
 The student failed all or part of the first or second year comprehensive examination (master's students) for the fourth time.

 Probation and disqualification are documented in the student's academic file and transcript.
-Feb 2018 akm